moja-global/moja_global_docs/docs/Guidelines/DeveloperWorkflow/bots_and_integrations.rst

 resolve merge conflicts.

 .. figure:: ../../images/bots/conflict.png
-   :alt: Mege Conflict Watcher in Action
+   :alt: Merge Conflict Watcher in Action
    :align: center
    :width: 600px

-   Mege Conflict Watcher in Action
+   Merge Conflict Watcher in Action

 It uses `auto-label-merge-conflicts`_\ to checks all open Pull Requests for merge conflicts and marks them with a Github label and